adrianvrj/unbound/docs/07-faq.md

 Wrapped Bitcoin—an ERC-20 token backed 1:1 by BTC.
 Address: `0x03fe2b97c1fd336e750087d68b9b867997fd64a2661ff3ca5a7c771641e8e7ac`

-### What are XFRRR tokens?
+### What are uBTC tokens?

 Vault shares representing your position.
 8 decimals (same as wBTC).

 ### Can I transfer vault shares?

-Yes, XFRRR is a standard ERC-20 token.
+Yes, uBTC is a standard ERC-20 token.
 You can transfer, hold in any wallet, or potentially use in other DeFi protocols.

 ---